bioc/zitools/README.md

 # zitools

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of zitools is to ...
+The goal of zitools is to analyse zero inflated count data by fitting a zero inflated mixture model and accounting for excess of zeros by downweighting them.

 ## Installation